NVIDIA/NeMo/collections/nemo_tts/README.md

 **Models**

-The NeMo ASR collection currently has modules for building
+The NeMo TTS collection currently has modules for building
 1. Tacotron 2
 2. Waveglow